section-engineering-education/engineering-education/content/articles/css-supports-query/index.md

 In this article, we are going to concentrate on how to introduce a fallback using the `@supports` feature query.

-To demonstrate what problems may arise when a CSS feature isn't supported by a web engine.
+Let's demonstrate what problems may arise when a CSS feature isn't supported by a web engine.

 For example, the table below demonstrates the browser support for the CSS rule `position: sticky`: